Kevin Stevens: NHL career

+After being released from the program, he played a brief stint with the Philadelphia Flyers before being traded to the Pittsburgh Penguins for a second time in 2001.
+His return to Pittsburgh revitalized Stevens, where he impressed by scoring 23 points in 32 games reuniting with his former line mates Mario Lemieux and Jaromir Jagr, and adding a further six points in 17 playoff games as the Penguins reached the Eastern Conference Finals.
+He then re-signed with the Penguins for the 2001-02 season.
+However, after struggling with just one goal in 32 games, he left the team before a game in Buffalo in January, 2002 to fly back home to Pittsburgh and discuss his future with his wife.
+He ultimately did not return to the team, and retired from professional hockey.

 Stevens returned the Penguins in an off-ice role as a talent scout from 2005 to 2012, including the 2008-09 NHL season, when the Penguins (and Stevens) won their third Stanley Cup.
 In 2017, he was hired again by the team, this time as a Special Assignment Scout.

 Post-NHL

 In 2011, Stevens left the Pittsburgh Penguins organization as a pro scout to spend more time with his family.
 He coached youth hockey including a traveling team in the Boston area.
 In June 2015, his son, Luke Stevens, was drafted by the Carolina Hurricanes 5th round, 126th overall pick.
 Luke played four years of college hockey at Yale University, but was ultimately not offered a contract by the Hurricanes, and signed a minor league contract with the Wilkes-Barre/Scranton Penguins of the AHL in August 2020.

 In May 2016, Stevens and a co-defendant were charged with conspiracy and possession with intent to distribute oxycodone.
 In May 2017, Stevens entered a guilty plea in a Boston federal court and was sentenced to probation, community service and a $10,000 fine.
-Stevens admitted to being addicted to prescription drugs since May 1993 (see above) when he sustained massive injuries during a game – an addiction that destroyed his marriage and his post-playing career in hockey.
+Stevens admitted to being addicted to prescription drugs since May 1993 when he sustained injuries during a game – an addiction that destroyed his marriage and his post-playing career in hockey.

 On January 13, 2018, Stevens' recovery from addiction and his subsequent community service was presented in a 30-minute documentary entitled "Shattered" which aired on Sportsnet, a Canadian sports channel.
+Stevens and his sister Kelli Wilson co-founded the Power Forward foundation to combat addiction through education, de-stigmatizing, and recovery programs.
+It has supported efforts to use therapy dogs in sober homes through a project called D.O.E.R.
+(Dog Ownership Enhancing Recovery).

+On September 5, 2024, Stevens was announced alongside Matt Cullen, Brianna Decker, Frederic McLaughlin, and the 2002 USA Paralympics Sled Hockey Team to be enshrined into the United States Hockey Hall of Fame as the Class of 2024 on December 4.